hwaranlee/kaldi-cnn/README.md

 # Guide to run the library
-1. To train CNN, run "local/nnet0/run_nnet.sh"
+1. To train CNN, run "local/nnet0/run_nnet.sh".
-Before you run the code, you need a network configuration file "nnet.conf" in experiment directory.
-Also when the network includes dropout layer, it needs "dropout_scale.config" file.
+Before you run the code, you need a network configuration file "nnet.conf" in your experiment directory.
+Also when the network includes dropout layers, "dropout_scale.config" file is required.

 # Note